peterhinch/micropython-async/README.md

-# 1. The MicroPython uasyncio library
+# 1. Asynchronous programming in MicroPython

+CPython supports asynchronous programming via the `asyncio` library.
+MicroPython provides `uasyncio` which is a subset of this, optimised for small code size and high performance on bare metal targets.
+This repository provides documentation, tutorial material and code to aid in its effective use.
+It also contains an optional `fast_io` variant of `uasyncio`.

+## The fast_io variant

-This repository comprises the following parts.
+This comprises two parts.
- 1. A modified [fast_io](./FASTPOLL.md) version of `uasyncio`.
-This is a "drop in" replacement for the official version providing additional functionality.
+ 1. The [fast_io](./FASTPOLL.md) version of `uasyncio` is a "drop in" replacement for the official version providing bug fixes, additional functionality and, in certain respects, higher performance.
- 2. A module enabling the [fast_io](./FASTPOLL.md) version to run with very low power draw.
+ 2. An optional extension module enabling the [fast_io](./FASTPOLL.md) version to run with very low power draw.

- 3. Resources for users of official or [fast_io](./FASTPOLL.md) versions:
+## Resources for users of all versions

- * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the `uasyncio` library (asyncio subset).
+ * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the `uasyncio` library.
  * [Asynchronous device drivers](./DRIVERS.md).
 A module providing drivers for devices such as switches and pushbuttons.
  * [Synchronisation primitives](./PRIMITIVES.md).
 Provides commonly used